aeon-toolkit/aeon-neuro/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've added the estimator to the online API documentation.

 ##### For developers with write access
-- [ ] Optionally, I've updated aeon's [CODEOWNERS](https://github.com/aeon-toolkit/aeon-neuro/blob/main/CODEOWNERS) to receive notifications about future changes to these files.
+- [ ] Optionally, I've updated aeon-neuro's [CODEOWNERS](https://github.com/aeon-toolkit/aeon-neuro/blob/main/CODEOWNERS) to receive notifications about future changes to these files.

 <!--